MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 the under-the-hood logic will remain the same for webhook sources.

-In the future, we can refactor webhook objects in the codebase to resemble tables more-so than source objects.
+In the future, we can refactor webhook objects in the codebase to resemble tables more closely than source objects.

 ### Migration of source statements and collections